Andy-Bell/cv/Readme.md

 Passionate software developer, with a preference towards new and exciting technologies such as Elixir and Rust and I have much love for the Phoenix framework.
 With Elixir I really enjoyed re-wiring my brain to think in a functional programming manner compared to the Object Orientated programming taught for languages like Ruby and JS.
-Rust holds my interest due to being a statically typed language, but still being relatively friendly to write.
+Rust is interesting to me due to being a statically typed language, but still being relatively friendly to write.

 Looking for a junior back-end developer role, with a team that constantly looks forward at new developments in technology.